-We chose to go to Belize for a short holiday, based entirely off of the price of the plane ticket.
+We chose to go to Belize based entirely off of the price of the plane ticket.
 Next to Cancun, it was the cheapest place to fly out of the country at the time.
-Belize turned out to be one of my favorite places I have ever been.
+Belize turned out to be one of my favorite places I have ever been, though.
 The country is easily traversed by backpackers, it is decently affordable, the people are great, and there was plenty to keep us busy.

 We landed in Belize City and took a cab straight from the airport to the docks, where we boarded a boat to go out to Caye Caulker, one of the country’s many small islands.
 It was about a 1 hr boat ride before we were there.
 We wanted to go to Caye Caulker first because that weekend was #LobsterFest2016.
 It did not disappoint.
 The whole island was one big garlic butter soaked party from Friday to Sunday.